Hari-prasaanth/Checklist/Secure Coding Practices/Secure Coding Practices.md

 <br><br>
 ## 6. Cryptographic Practices
+The "Cryptographic Practices" section in your Secure Coding Practices checklist revolves around securing data and secrets through proper cryptographic techniques.
+It includes practices like implementing cryptographic functions on trusted systems, safeguarding master secrets, and ensuring cryptographic modules meet recognized standards like FIPS 140-3.
+The primary goal is to protect sensitive information by applying sound cryptographic principles, such as generating secure random values and effectively managing cryptographic keys.
+These practices help guard against data breaches and unauthorized access to confidential data, enhancing the overall security of your application.
 | No | Test Case | Scenario | Example |
 |---|---|---|---|
 | 6.1 | Implement cryptographic functions on a trusted system | All cryptographic functions used to protect secrets from the application user must be implemented on a trusted system, such as the server. | Cryptographic operations should be performed on a trusted server rather than on the client side to prevent potential security risks. |